huntdatacenter/docs/docs/do-science/tools/technical/mobaxterm.md

 Lab users from NTNU can install MobaXterm using the software center.
 :::

-- Download the `Home edition (installer edition)` from [mobaxterm.mobatek.net](https://mobaxterm.mobatek.net/download.html):
+1.1.
+Download the **`Home edition (installer edition)`** from [mobaxterm.mobatek.net](https://mobaxterm.mobatek.net/download.html).

-- Unzip the file and install the software
+1.2.
+Unzip the file and install the software.

 ## 2. Generating SSH Key

-In case you have not used SSH keys before and you need to generate one, on Windows you can do so in MobaXterm using Local terminal
+This section generates SSH keys that allow you connect to your lab without typing passwords.
+Jump to section 2.3 if you know you already have a SSH that you want to use.

 ### 2.1 Open Local terminal